 Below is the first impression video from Youtuber Supercar Blondie shot at the premiere of the Citroen Ami in Paris before the COVID-19 lockdown.
-In the video, she explains the special features of the car (Alex, being used to piloting the world’s fastest cars on a weekly basis, instantly finds similarities to a Lamborghini and Rolls Royce in the door straps and ‘suicide’ door of the Ami!) and cannot fully process that it can be used by 14-year olds without a driving license.
+In the video, she explains the special features of the car (Alex, being used to piloting the world’s fastest cars on a weekly basis, instantly finds similarities to a Lamborghini and Rolls Royce in the door straps and ‘suicide’ door of the Ami!) and cannot fully process that it can be used by 14-year olds.

 The Ami electric quadricycle is powered by a 5.5 kWh lithium-ion battery and a 6 kW motor with a range of up to 75 km per charge and can reach speeds up to 45 km/h.
 With the onboard charger on a 220 V socket, the battery can be completely charged in three hours.
 The quadricycle measures 2.41m in length, 1.39m in width and 1.52m in height, and rides on 14-inch wheels.

 Ami can seat two persons, gets a functional interior with cleverly distributed storage spaces and a panoramic roof as standard.
 According to Citroen’s Head of Style, Mr Pierre Leclercq, the Ami is a product design and not an automotive design and is executed with a theme that form should define the function.